ysglh/DeepVideoAnalytics/readme.md

 ## Installation

-**Pre build docker images for both CPU and GPU version are now [available on Docker Hub](https://hub.docker.com/r/akshayubhat/dva/tags/).**
+**Pre built docker images for both CPU and GPU version are now [available on Docker Hub](https://hub.docker.com/r/akshayubhat/dva/tags/).**

 ### On Mac, Windows and Linux machines without NVidia GPUs
 You need to have latest version of Docker installed.